Types of Mold: Common Types of Mold That Cause Damage and Pose Health Risks in Your Home or Business

 Geomyces is another common mold often found in both soil and the air.
 It is usually found in both carpet and mattress dust, damp walls and building materials, and on paper.
 While the potential health risks of exposure aren’t completely understood, Geomyces may cause superficial skin or nail infections.

-Another common food spoilage mold, Geotrichum is often found on bread, meat, and fruit as well as in sewage and contaminated water.
+Another common food spoilage mold, Geotrichum grows on bread, meat, and fruit as well as in sewage and contaminated water.
 The most common symptom of exposure is an allergic reaction.
 Individuals with immune deficiencies may experience more severe symptoms.
 Bronchial, skin, and nail infections are possible in some instances.
 While rare, there have been cases of pulmonary infections.

-Commonly found in plant debris and soil, Gliocladium is typically found on fabrics and in carpeting within the home.
+Common to plant debris and soil, Gliocladium usually grows on wet fabrics and carpeting within the home.
 Typically it is brown, grey, or black, but it may appear a variety of other colors as well.
-It’s believed to cause allergic reactions like most molds.
-Symptoms may be more severe in individuals prone to allergies.
+Like most types of mold, it causes mild to severe allergic reactions in sensitive individuals.
+Symptoms are often the most severe in those prone to allergies.

 Typically found growing on wet fabrics, paper, and wood, the health effects of exposure to Gliomastix are not well documented.